harsh or corrosive in tone

 “Listen, Charlie’s not an

 imbecile,” I protested.

-the quality or state of being immortal
+the state of eternal life

 Immortality must grant endless patience.

 of the condition in which an organism can resist disease